-Both parties to legal proceedings must submit their provisional cost calculations to the court.
-The plaintiff encloses the calculation sheet with the statement of claim, while the defendant submits his calculation with his response.
-This calculation is not final as each party can prove that the final costs are higher or lower than the initially calculated sum.
-However, if the actual final costs turn out to be considerably higher than the costs mentioned in the initial calculation, the party must prove that it could not predict this final amount.
-Otherwise, the court may reject the amount of compensation sought from the losing party or reduce the claimed amount.
-The court may also compare the amount of compensation sought by the winning party with the average attorney’s fees applicable on the market.
+If the actual final costs turn out to be considerably higher than the costs mentioned in the initial calculation, the party must prove that it could not predict this final amount; otherwise, the court may reject the amount of compensation sought from the losing party or reduce the claimed amount.
+The court may also compare the amount of compensation sought by the winning party with the average attorneys’ fees applicable on the market.

 - Are additional remedies available against a deliberate or wilful infringer?
 If so, what is the test or standard to determine whether the infringement is deliberate?
 Are opinions of counsel used as a defence to a charge of wilful infringement?

 - There are no additional remedies applicable specifically against a deliberate or wilful infringer in civil proceedings.
 There is no approved test or standard to determine whether an infringement is deliberate.
 This is assessed by the court on a case-by-case basis depending on the circumstances of each case.

 Time limits for lawsuits

 - What is the time limit for seeking a remedy for patent infringement?

 - The time limit is three years from the date on which the plaintiff became aware or could have become aware of the infringement.